Make no mistake you are being financially repressed.

 Whilst the government and heavily indebted individuals and corporations would favour a gradual erosion of their debts, I fear that financial repression will be effective at limiting financial returns, but ineffective at actually improving our debt to income ratios.

-The risk, and in my view, the likelihood, is that there will be instances of more acute devaluations and/or defaults to come, before we can truly say our debt disaster has been solved.
+The risk, and in my view, the likelihood, is that there will be instances of more acute devaluations and/or defaults to come, before we can truly say our debt disaster has been resolved.